 Challenge #1: Earning what you’re worth

 The issue: There is a persistent myth of gay affluence.
 But it flies in the face of reality.
 Those who identify as LGBTQ are on the wrong side of a pay gap.
 A recent Prudential survey of 1,376 LGBTQ and 503 general population respondents found that gay men earn, on average, $56,936.
 That’s $26,533 less than heterosexual men, or about 68 cents on the dollar.
 Lesbian women earn an average of $45,606—$5,855 less than heterosexual women, or about 89 cents on the dollar.
 The problem is exacerbated by the high costs of living in communities that tend to be welcoming to LBGTQ residents, such as New York and San Francisco.
-It’s easy to see why LGBTQ people, particularly women, are more likely to experience economic hardship such as food insecurity or inability to pay rent or utilities.
-Many LGBTQ individuals also face bias in the workplace because a majority of states lack laws protecting against discrimination on the basis of sexual orientation.
-However, recent research suggests that work discrimination has decreased in the wake of the Supreme Court’s Obergefell decision, it’s far from conclusive.
+It’s easy to see why LGBTQ people, particularly women, are more likely to experience economic hardship such as food insecurity or the inability to pay rent or utilities.
+Many LGBTQ individuals also face bias in the workplace because most states lack laws protecting against discrimination based on sexual orientation.
+However, recent research suggests that workplace discrimination has decreased in the wake of the Supreme Court’s Obergefell decision, it’s far from conclusive.

 What to do: If you’ve been afraid to ask for a raise or other perk at work for fear of rocking the boat, you may have more options than you’re aware of.
 But many hold back, failing to see their own value: “I deal with couples with high-powered jobs who still have Imposter Syndrome,” Thompson said.
 Building a larger emergency fund may help you feel more secure before you make your request.
-If your employer won’t pay you what you’re worth, don’t be afraid to apply elsewhere—especially to one of the hundreds of companies that score high on the Human Rights Campaign Foundation’s annual Corporate Equality Index.
-If you believe you’ve experienced employment discrimination, contact one of these civil rights organizations for advice and assistance.
+If your employer doesn’t pay you what you’re worth, don’t be afraid to apply elsewhere—especially to one of the 700-plus companies that score high on the Human Rights Campaign Foundation’s annual Corporate Equality Index.
+If you believe you’ve experienced employment discrimination, visit workplacefairness.org for advice and assistance.